 Lake Trout Response to Increased Suppression Efforts

-More than 3.14 million lake trout have been removed from Yellowstone Lake since 1994.
-In 2018, National Park Service and contracted crews captured more than 297,000 lake trout—the majority of which were two-year-old fish.
-This is a 25% drop in catch, despite further increases in effort.
-The largest decreases were seen in the smallest meshes used, indicating a decrease in young fish.
-Catch rates in the larger mesh sizes continued to decrease as well and dropped from 3.2 lake trout per net night in 2012 to 1.1 lake trout in 2018.
+More than 3.4 million lake trout have been removed from Yellowstone Lake since 1994.
+In 2019, National Park Service and contracted crews captured more than 282,000 lake trout—the majority of which were two-year-old fish.
+Catches of lake trout in the larger meshes decreased in 2019 compared to similar effort in 2018, indicating a further population decline.
+Catch rate in these meshes has dropped dramatically from 3.2 lake trout per net night in 2012 to less than 0.8 lake trout in 2019.

 Increases in catch can reflect increased efficiency, increased abundance, or both.
 Improvements in gear, knowledge, and experience can lead to more efficient removal, despite a decreasing population.
 Hence, independently monitoring the effectiveness and effects of suppression activities, as well as updating population models, is an important aspect of the program.

 Population modeling has shown that the lake trout population expanded through 2012, but increased gillnetting has begun to reduce lake trout numbers and biomass (total weight) in Yellowstone Lake, particularly in older age classes.
-Abundance models show no population growth for lake trout age 2–3 years, a decrease in fish 3–5 years, and a 70% decrease 6 years and older.
+Abundance models show no population growth for lake trout age 2–3 years, a decrease in fish 3–5 years, and a 71% decrease 6 years and older.
 Overall lake trout abundance has decreased 32% across all ages since the population peaked in 2012.
 Total annual mortality rates have been steadily increasing over the past several years and have exceeded 50% in three of the last four years.
 In addition, the total biomass of lake trout removed annually has increased from 0.5 kilograms per hectare to over 4.0 kilograms per hectare.
 If this trend continues, models predict a population crash within the next 5 to 10 years.

 Research guides methodology